bravesheep/crudify-bundle/src/Bravesheep/CrudifyBundle/Resources/doc/templates.md

 * `new`: The template to be used for the new/create view.
 * `edit`: The template to be used for the edit/update view.

-All of these templates can be overridden globally by changing their respective configuration key in the `bs_crudify.templates` array of your configuration.
-Alternatively you can override a template for a specific mapping only by changing the respective configuration key in the `bs_crudify.mappings.{mapping}.templates` array, where `{mapping}` is the mapping for which you want to override a default template.
+All of these templates can be overridden globally by changing their respective configuration key in the `bravesheep_crudify.templates` array of your configuration.
+Alternatively you can override a template for a specific mapping only by changing the respective configuration key in the `bravesheep_crudify.mappings.{mapping}.templates` array, where `{mapping}` is the mapping for which you want to override a default template.

 ## Twig functions
 The BravesheepCrudifyBundle creates a few functions that you can call in your templates: